 Rating: 3.5 of 5 Stars

-My mother was visiting my brother and sister in US and I was in-charge of the house.
+My mother was visiting my brother and sister in the US and I was in charge of the house.
 Every three days in a week, I would stomp off to my Veena classes at my teacher’s flat.
-I would be so in the songs from this movie that it was such a fascinating package of lies that I fell for hook, line and sinkers.
+I would be so in the songs from this movie that it was such a fascinating package of lies that I fell for hook, line, and sinkers.

 But heck, I love all the songs from all of Karan’s films.
 I tell you; just try selling a non-musical to an Indian audience, the seller would be in deep shit.
 Indian audience wants to be wined, dined, and danced around trees to boot.
 Honestly how many album sellers make it with just audio?!!
 Mix the audio with a visual you get the magic in the roundabouts.